 Lieutenant Governor Jacqueline Coleman is an educator, basketball coach, writer, and founder of a non-profit.
-She is wife to Chris and a bonus mom to Emma, Will, and Nate; she and Chris are expecting a daughter in February.
-Her family lives in her childhood community in Mercer County.
+She is wife to Chris, mom to Evelynne, adopted mom to Emma and a bonus mom to Will and Nate.
+Her family lives in Frankfort.

 Public service was a way of life for Jacqueline and her family.
 As a fifth-generation Mercer Countian, Jacqueline was raised to offer a hand up to those in need and, as a result, she has devoted her personal and professional life to serving her community.
 She is a tireless advocate for public education and a strong proponent of young women stepping into leadership roles.